I’ll legalise Okada, it has come to stay, you can’t stop it – Mahama

 Source: Class FM

-Former President John Dramani Mahama has said he will legalise the Okada business (commercial motorbike transport services) should he win the December 7, 2020 polls.
+Former President John Mahama has said he will legalise the Okada business (commercial motorbike transport services) should he win the 7 December 2020 polls.

 Speaking to the chiefs, people and party supporters at Kpando in the Volta Region on Friday, 21 August 2020, the flag bearer of the National Democratic Congress (NDC) said: “I've been seeing young people who have finished school and they can’t find a job and, so, they are look for something they can do and many of our young people are riding motorcycles and transporting people from place to place, and we call them Okada”.